Portland Winterhawks

 What's the Arena Like?

 Portland's Veterans Memorial Coliseum is one of the rare arenas that bucks that trend.
-Built in 1960, the arena was designed by Skidmore, Owings & Merrill and is an icon of the International Style of architecture, to the point it was listed on the U.S. National Register of Historic Places.
-Whereas arenas up to the Coliseum tended to be dark inside, the Coliseum made use of natural light in a way that no arena before, and few after, were ever able to.
+Built in 1960, the arena was designed by Skidmore, Owings & Merrill and is an icon of the International Style of architecture, to the point it has been listed on the U.S. National Register of Historic Places.
+Where arenas up to the Coliseum tended to be dark inside, the Coliseum made use of natural light in a way that no arena before, and few after, were ever able to.
 The building essentially is a glass box; four non-load bearing glass walls built around an open-topped indoor stadium surrounding the ice, so that on the inside, natural light makes it into the bowl on all four sides.

 Future Developments